WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Method

 \subsection{Wavelet Fusion}

 To prevent the generator from relying on the low-rate latent, \ie, $w\in W+$, we should delicately transfer information from $\Tilde{\Delta}$ to the generator.
-For instance, HFGI \citep{wang2022high} extracts \textit{scale} $g_{feat}$ and \textit{shift} $h_{feat}$ using $\Tilde{\Delta}$, and fuse them with $F_{\ell_{f}}$, the original StyleGAN intermediate feature at layer $\ell_f$, and the latent at layer $\ell_{f}$, $w_{\ell_f}$ as follows:
+For instance, HFGI \cite{wang2022high} extracts \textit{scale} $g_{feat}$ and \textit{shift} $h_{feat}$ using $\Tilde{\Delta}$, and fuses them with $F_{\ell_{f}}$, the original StyleGAN intermediate feature at layer $\ell_f$, and the latent at layer $\ell_{f}$, $w_{\ell_f}$ as follows:

-Though feature fusion is helpful for preserving the image-specific details, the majority of image details, \eg, exact boundaries, are still collapsed (see Section \ref{experiments} for more details).
+Though feature fusion is helpful for preserving the image-specific details, the majority of image details, \eg, exact boundaries, are still collapsed (see qualitative evaluation for more details).
 We attribute this to the low-resolution of feature fusion.
 In the case of HFGI, the feature fusion is only applied to the resolution of 64, \ie, $\ell_f=7$.
-According to the Shannon-Nyquist theorem, the square image $I\in\displaystyle \R^{H\times W}$, where $H=W=l$, cannot store the information with the frequency range higher than $f_{nyq} = \sqrt{H^2+W^2}=l\sqrt{2}$.
+According to the Shannon-Nyquist theorem, the image $I \in \mathbb{R}^{H\times W} (H=W=l)$, cannot store information with the frequency range higher than $f_{nyq} = \sqrt{H^2+W^2}=l\sqrt{2}$.
 Consequently, the upper bound of information frequency by the feature fusion of HFGI is $f_{nyq}=64\sqrt{2}$, which is relatively lower than the image size, $1024$.
 To solve this, we modify the feature fusion to be done on both 64 and 128 resolutions, i.e., $\ell_f$ = 7 and 9, respectively, which means $f_{nyq}$ is doubled.

-However, a simple resolution increment cannot address the problem totally (see Section \ref{sec:ablation} for more details).
-Since feature fusion goes through the pre-trained convolution of the generator, the degradation of image-specific details is inevitable.
-To avoid degradation, we propose a novel method, named wavelet fusion.
+However, a simple resolution increment cannot address the problem totally.
+Since feature fusion goes through the pre-trained generator layers, the degradation of image-specific details is inevitable.
+To this end, we propose a novel method, named \textit{wavelet fusion}.
 Wavelet fusion directly handles the wavelet coefficients instead of the generator feature.

 Using the hierarchical upsampling structure of SWAGAN which explicitly constructs the wavelet coefficients, wavelet fusion can transfer high-frequency knowledge without degradation.
-Similar with feature fusion, our model obtains \textit{scale} $g_{wave}$ and \textit{shift} $h_{wave}$ using $\Tilde{\Delta}$, and fuse them with the wavelet coefficients obtained by the layer, tWavelets as follows:
+Similar to feature fusion, our model obtains \textit{scale} $g_{wave}$ and \textit{shift} $h_{wave}$ using $\Tilde{\Delta}$, and fuse them with the wavelet coefficients obtained by the layer, tWavelets as:

 where $\mathcal{W}_{\ell_w}$ are the wavelet coefficients of the $\ell_{w}$-th layer.